not-sekiun/PyIris/README.md

 If you downloaded the correct pyhook wheel file it should install succesfully.

 ### Why are there more linux components (backdoor functions) than windows components...
 Well this is due to several reasons.
-First, is the problem of open source code.
-Linux has many distrubutions each linux operating system may be different or have different system structure than each other linux system.
+First, is the problem of open source code and mulitple distros.
+Linux has many distrubutions each linux distro may be different or have a different system structure than each other linux system.
 Creating components to cover all of them is incredibly difficult.
-Second, is support, simply put some linux systems just dont support some functions out of the box for python.
+Secondly, is support, simply put some linux systems just dont support some functions out of the box for python.
 Lastly is the fact that the terminal is much more powerful than cmd, therefore a lot more actions can be accomplished from the terminal than from cmd so there is no need to add extra components, your trusty linux/execute_command_bash will do the job for you

 # Built with
 - [PyCharm IDE](https://www.jetbrains.com/pycharm/)